claudiotubertini/TDMproposal/README.md

 # TDMproposal
-Python library that implement the w3c TDM proposal
+Python library that implements the w3c TDM proposal.

 This library is now more of a draft than an alpha version.
 Every help will be welcomed.